-Prep thick-cut bacon by slicing into 1-inch pieces.
-We like to use our kitchen sheers for this job!
-It’s super easy to just slice the chunks of bacon right into the same hot skillet that the onions and garlic were in.
-Sauté the bacon pieces for 7-10 minutes, or until they are fully cooked but not crispy.
+Prep thick-cut bacon by slicing it into 1-inch pieces.
+Sauté the bacon pieces in the same pan as your onions for around 7-10 minutes, or until they are fully cooked but not crispy.

-Pro Tip: Because stove top heats differ so greatly, you’ll want to make sure you watch the bacon very carefully to avoid burning it.
+Because stovetop heats differ so greatly, you’ll want to make sure you watch the bacon very carefully to avoid burning it.
 Remove excess grease from bacon by using 2 pieces of paper towel, and then set aside with the onions and garlic.

 Cut warm potatoes in half (hotdog style) and hollow out the insides with a tablespoon scoop, and place innards in a bowl.
 Be sure to keep the skin of the potato intact with about 1/4-inch of flesh so that they are sturdy enough to hold the potato mixture.